 To the extent permitted by law, all disclosure forms, conflict management plans, and related information will be confidential.
 However, the University may make such information available to an agency funding research of the faculty member; to a requestor of information concerning a financial conflict of interest related to PHS external funding; to the ORI for any NIH related research grant or funding; or to the primary entity who made the funding available to the institution, if requested or required.
 If the University is requested to provide disclosure forms, conflict management plans, and related information to an outside entity, the Investigator will be informed of this disclosure.

-XII.
-Public Accessibility

-Prior to the expenditure of funds, the University will publish on a publicly-accessible website, information concerning any significant financial interest that meets the following criteria:

-The significant financial interest was disclosed and is still held by the Investigator;

-A determination has been made that the significant financial interest is related to the externally funded research; and

-A determination has been made that the significant financial interest is a financial conflict of interest.

-The information to be made available shall be consistent with the requirements of the PHS policy.
-Requests for access to or copies of research records must also comply with Policy 120 Public Records – Inspecting and Copying.

 XIII.
 Regulatory Authority

 This policy implements the regulatory requirements of 42 CFR 50 and 45 CFR 94.
 Where there are substantive differences between this policy and the requirements, the regulatory requirements shall take precedence.

-Forms:

-Disclosure Form

-Revisions: June 5, 2017 (original); February 18, 2021.

-Last Reviewed: February 2021.

-References: 59 Fed.
-Reg.
-33242, 33308; 60 Fed.
-Reg.
-35810-35819; 42 CFR 50 and 45 CFR 94; Policies 12 Conflict of Interest; 120 Public Records – Inspecting and Copying; 211 Misconduct in Research and Other Scholarly Activity.